keyboardr/MapSL/README.md

   `SimpleServiceLocator` across a desktop and Android application, with a shared library between them.
 - [Key sample](samples/keysample): Shows how the various keys in `core` and `lifecycle` can be used.

+## Service Locator vs Dependency Injection

+MapSL is designed as a Service Locator, an architectural pattern that provides a central registry of services available to an application.
+While Service Locators and Dependency Injection (DI) frameworks both address the problem of managing dependencies, they do so through different mechanisms.
+DI frameworks typically invert control, injecting dependencies into components rather than the component explicitly requesting them.
+This often involves complex setup using annotations, code generation, or extensive configuration.
+MapSL, on the other hand, allows components to explicitly request their dependencies from the service locator.
+This approach simplifies the setup process, makes the flow of dependencies more explicit within the code, and avoids the need for external tools like annotation processors, leading to a faster build times and a shallower learning curve compared to many DI solutions.
+MapSL aims to strike a balance, offering the ease of use and explicitness of a Service Locator while still providing the benefits of centralized dependency management often associated with DI.

+### Main drawbacks compared to DI (and how MapSL addresses them)

+- A class's dependencies are not immediately obvious from its constructor.
+This is intrinsic to any Service Locator approach, and MapSL doesn't fundamentally alter this.
+However, there are other places where a class's dependencies are listed (e.g imports or module dependencies), and these are often sufficient for identifying what a class depends on.
+More commonly, however, it is important for consumers of a class to know how to obtain an instance.
+The patterns recommended by MapSL make this clear and explicit.
+    - If a clear list of dependencies is still desired, your team can establish a best practice of only accessing the `instance` properties from the default arguments of a constructor.
+This would provide some of the same benefits as constructor-based dependency injection without exposing transitive dependencies.
+- Service Locators often make testing difficult by relying on global state.
+MapSL addresses this by allowing the top-level ServiceLocator to be swapped out for a test instance that is already configured with your project's common fakes, and provides mocks when no fake has been registered.
+  Additionally, smaller scoped ServiceLocators may be passed in to classes as needed, resulting in a hybrid approach (hierarchical `ServiceLocators` are possible, which would help here.
+These would behave similarly to Context objects.
+See [Future Plans](#future-plans))).
+- Service Locators sometimes suffer from a lack of runtime safety due to separation between the declaration and the resolution of dependencies.
+The [late registration](#late-registration) significantly reduces this risk.
+It is still possible to fail resolution with [Pre-registration](#pre-registration), but the best practice of coupling the `put()` and the `get()` functions in the same commit mitigates this.
+Both approaches can still potentially run into problems with circular dependencies when using lazy keys, but these are rare in practice (and are mitigated in build systems that prefer tightly scoped modules, e.g. Bazel).

 ## Contributing